 Case (C) secured loan provision not properly explained to you

-If your original IVA referred to a secured loan you can complain about mis-selling to the Financial Ombudsman (see Step 5(c) in my previous post) if you consider that the implications of the secured loan clause were not clearly explained to you before you agreed to the IVA and if the IVA firm is FCA regulated (unfortunately in 2018 not many of them are FCA regulated so this will not apply to many people).
+If your original IVA referred to a secured loan you can complain about mis-selling to the Financial Ombudsman (see Step 5(c) in my previous post) if you consider that the implications of the secured loan clause were not clearly explained to you before you agreed to the IVA and if the IVA firm is FCA regulated (unfortunately in 2023 not many of them are FCA regulated so this will not apply to many people).

 You can also complain to the IP’s regulator using the Insolvency Service gateway.

 For example, you may have reasonably assumed that a “secured loan” meant a short-term loan at a normal, fixed rate of interest, not a long loan at a very high and variable rate of interest.
 You should ask the FO to propose compensation for you if your complaint is upheld which would put you back in the position you thought you had agreed to in the IVA.

 How to take this forward – put in a formal complaint to your IP (Step 4 in the previous post) detailing:

 - why you think the IVA was mis-sold